baw-de/HydBCsForOF/README.md

 **HydBCsForOF** is developed at the [Federal Waterways Engineering and Research Institute](https://www.baw.de/).
 Updates will be incorporated here in the repository by BAW.

 ## History of changes

+### 2024-08-20
+- Updated inter/system/fvSchemes to use GAMG preconditioner.
+Faster in some cases.
+- Updated README.md with minor corrections.

 ### 2024-08-09
 - Updated inter/system/fvSchemes to use linearUpwind.
 More stable for div(rhoPhi,U).